 How Do You Like To Stay Organized?

-Post-its, big or small are always helpful.
-Use one as a bookmark, to make a grocery list, a note to your spouse or any other variety of uses.
-I like them for reminders, if one of the kids needs to remember to return a library book, or if I need to remember to put food in the crock pot before heading out for the day.
-Post-it's are awesome for the little reminders!
+Post-its, big or small, are always helpful.
+Use them as a bookmark, grocery list, a note to your spouse, or any other variety of uses.
+I like them for reminders.
+If one of the kids needs to remember to return a library book or if I need to remember to put food in the crockpot before heading out for the day, Post-its are awesome for the little reminders!

 In our technologically filled lifestyle these days, sometimes it’s nice to write things down, but if you’d prefer things to be close at hand on your phone, there’s an app for almost anything you can think of.
 Below I have listed a few free apps that can help keep you organized and hopefully simplify your life.
-We all know, a simpler way of life will lead to less stress and we all could use a little less stress in our lives!
+We all know that a simpler way of life will lead to less stress, and we all could use a little less stress in our lives!

 Small Steps for Big Changes